gto76/python-cheatsheet/README.md

 ```

 ### Type
 **Type is the root class.
-If only passed the object it returns it's type.
-Otherwise it creates a new class (and not the instance!).**
+If only passed the object it returns it's type (class).
+Otherwise it creates a new class (and not an instance!).**

 ```python
 <class> = type(<class_name>, <parents_tuple>, <attributes_dict>)